gskielian/JPG-PNG-to-MNIST-NN-Format/README.md

 pip install pillow
 ```

-# Transform your images into a Cifar10 Binary:
+# Transform your images into an MNIST NN Ready Binary:

 1\.
 Copy-pasta your jpg and/or png images into one of the class folders, as seen in  (e.g. dogs -> 0, cats -> 1, ... giraffes->9)